jujoco/twitch-multitask-task-list-overlay/README.md

 - `!task` or `!add` - Add task(s) (multiple tasks must be separated by a comma)

-  - example: `!task read ch.
-3`
+  - example: `!task read ch 3`
-  - example: `!task prep for exam, walk dog`
+  - example: `!task prep for exam, walk cat, clean room`

 - `!focus` - Focus on a specific task